sdhbbb/Screen_Capture_On_Python/README.md

 # how to running it?
+'''
-Use sys, os, keyboard, json, PyQt5, etc
+Use sys, os, keyboard, json, PyQt5, pyautogui, etc
 If you don't have that package, use pip command to download the module

 For PyQt5, write code to specify the location of the plugin folder, because some environment(ex, windows 11) may not recognize the location of the plugin